Security

 AllowAnonymous() method

-Use this method if you'd like to allow unauthenticated users to access a particular endpoint.
+Call this method if unauthenticated users are to be allowed access to a particular endpoint.

 public class RestrictedEndpoint : Endpoint<RestrictedRequest>